fwilleke80/com_audioarchive/README.md

 Content → Site Modules → New → Audio Archive Tags
 ```

-The module displays Audio Archive tags and links each one to a filtered Archive view.
+The module displays Punga Audio Archive tags and links each one to a filtered Archive view.

 ### Tag selection and archive linking

 The module can:

-- Display every accessible tag used by Audio Archive clips
+- Display every accessible tag used by Punga Audio Archive clips
 - Display only a selected subset of tags
 - Choose the target Archive menu item automatically
 - Link to a specifically selected Archive menu item